Who are our Volunteers?

 Thousands of citizens participate in programs and activities for offenders.
 These activities and services include tutoring, literacy training, visiting programs, social and recreational activities, multi-cultural activities, substance abuse programming and many others.
 Many of these people are occasional volunteers, while approximately 3,000 provide on-going services.
 Volunteers come from all walks of life and include military personnel, students, home-makers, trades-people, teachers, accountants, nurses and retirees.

-Many offender reintegration initiatives involve members of our Aboriginal communities.
-Services provided by Aboriginal communities include awareness of native culture, traditions and spirituality as well as providing advice to offenders, CSC staff and members of the National Parole Board.
-Members of the Aboriginal communities are also involved in visiting programs, social and recreational activities and other programs and services offered to offenders.
+Many offender reintegration initiatives involve members of our Indigenous communities.
+Services provided by Indigenous communities include awareness of native culture, traditions and spirituality as well as providing advice to offenders, CSC staff and members of the National Parole Board.
+Members of the Indigenous communities are also involved in visiting programs, social and recreational activities and other programs and services to offenders.

 Prison ministry is the work of the whole faith community.
 These programs enlist the resources of faith communities in helping the successful reintegration of offenders through spiritual healing.
 The Community Chaplaincy concept is a community-based ministry that links offenders and their families with community resources.
 These projects represent the efforts of the faith communities and Churches to develop a true partnership with the Correctional Service of Canada in ensuring the safe reintegration of offenders to our communities.
 Community Chaplaincies undertake a wide variety of activities with a variety of clientele.
 Some of the activities include counselling, group work, drop-in services, individual support, worship, advocacy, community education and institutional work.
 Clientele include offenders in custody and on release, spouses (legal or common law), families as a whole, the community and the victims of crime.